AndroPlus-org/magisk-module-oplus-cn2global/README.md

 Download magisk-module-oplus-cn2global.zip, install this module from the Modules tab of the Magisk app and restart.

+### How to enable game functions
+Install the Xposed module [LuckyTool](https://github.com/Xposed-Modules-Repo/com.luckyzyx.luckytool) and turn on Game Assistant -> Enable Developer Page.
+Open [Game Assistant Developer Page] at the bottom of [System Quick Entry] in the leftmost menu of LuckyTool, then turn on [游戏插帧] and [超级分辨率] and press the green button at the bottom.

 ## Prohibitions

 For reasons of support, etc., commercial use of this module is prohibited. (except in cases of special permission).